costacoz/elements_home_assignment/README.md

 Image and CSV files computations are carried out to `helper.py` helper classes for structuring and readability puproses.

 ## Performance
+In order to improve the performance, `multiprocessing` module is being utilized.
+Using `Pool` the execution went from average of 23s down to 14s for an uncached request.

 ## Working in DTAP
 There are 4 branches in this repository: